datajuicer/data-juicer/docs/JobManagement.md

 # Job Management & Monitoring

-DataJuicer provides comprehensive job management and monitoring capabilities to help you track, analyze, and optimize your data processing workflows.
+Data-Juicer provides comprehensive job management and monitoring capabilities to help you track, analyze, and optimize your data processing workflows.

 ## Overview